c0bra/smeans.js/README.md

 ### What?

 S-Means is a clustering algorithm similar to [K-Means](http://en.wikipedia.org/wiki/K-means), but it does not need a initial value for K (number of clusters).
-This means you can cluster data without

 There is a white-paper on S-Means [here](http://www.ecmlpkdd2007.org/CD/workshops/IWKDUDS/papers/p3.pdf).